pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 ```

 - `spec.pd.mode` is used to enable or disable PD microservices.
 Setting it to `"ms"` enables PD microservices, while setting it to `""` or removing this field disables PD microservices.
 - `spec.pdms.config` is used to configure PD microservices, and the specific configuration parameters are the same as `spec.pd.config`.
-To get all the parameters that can be configured for PD microservices, see [PD configuration file](https://docs.pingcap.com/tidb/stable/pd-configuration-file).
+To get all the parameters that can be configured for PD microservices, see the [PD configuration file](https://docs.pingcap.com/tidb/stable/pd-configuration-file).

 #### Enable TiProxy